A full range of treatments for eye inflammation.

 There are over 50 types of uveitis, depending on where the inflammation is located, including:

 - Posterior uveitis affects the back of your eye, including the retina and choroid.
+It is also known as choroiditis.

 - Ankylosing spondylitis.